ryuukousho/DyMRL/README.md

 # DMGL: Dynamic Multispace Geometric Learning for Multimodal Temporal Knowledge Graph Forecasting

-This is the released codes of the anonymous submission to the AAAI 2026:
+This is the released codes of the anonymous submission to the KDD 2026:

 ## Environment